 We believe it is these kind of values that yield lasting enjoyment when it comes to the experiencing high sound quality.

 Everyone can differentiate a good sound from a poor one.
 However, the ability to analyse the aspects of realistic sound quality by ear, with a view to improving the design of a particular product is uncommon because it takes so many years of acquired experience.
 Audio is a complex mix of acoustics, mechanics, electronics, vibration, material science, musical ability and aesthetics.
 With over 30 years of dedicated research in all of these fields, Origin Live is well placed to develop the most advanced designs possible.

 Not everyone is familiar with the technicalities of audio reproduction so it’s easier if we relate a story from aircraft design that has done much to inspire and shape our philosophy.

 A truly iconic design

 The legendary Spitfire fighter plane is held by some as the most iconic design of all time and for good reason.
-As Origin Live is based less than a mile from where the first Spitfire was designed and built, it’s not surprising that we feel special pride and affinity for the part it played in history.
+Origin Live is based less than a mile from where the first Spitfire was designed and built.
+Our Industrial estate actually made Spitfire wings and the jigs are still embedded in the concrete.
+It’s therefore not surprising that we feel special pride and affinity for the part it played in history.

 The enduring beauty of the Spitfire lies in it’s aesthetic form, technological perfection and performance appeal to flyers right up to the latest Jet fighter pilots, who even now regard it as the finest plane they have ever flown.
 It was loved beyond words by the famous “few” who won the battle of Britain and prevented the invasion of Britain.
 It was also revered by the enemy who made it a point of honour to say that they had been shot down by a Spitfire.